 How Nosferatu Ripped Off Dracula and Became a Plagiarism Success Story

 On March 4, 1922, spectators filtered into the Marble Hall of the Berlin Zoological Garden to witness horror movie history.
 Nosferatu: A Symphony of Horror opens with a young clerk traveling to see a wealthy count at his castle in the mountains.
-Upon arrival, he's greeted by a tall man in black.
-Later in the clerk's stay, he discovers that his host has been spending his days asleep in a coffin beneath the building.
+Upon arrival, he is greeted by a tall man in black.
+Later on during the clerk's stay, he discovers that his host has been spending his days asleep in a coffin beneath the building.

-German film producer Albin Grau claimed he got the idea to make the picture while stationed in Serbia during World War I. There he met locals who shared with him legends of blood-sucking demons terrorizing the countryside.
+German film producer Albin Grau claimed he got the idea for Nosferatu while stationed in Serbia during World War I. There he met locals who shared with him legends of blood-sucking demons terrorizing the countryside.
 He was especially captivated by the story of one farmer who claimed his own father was a member of the undead.
 Unable to forget what he had heard, he decided to make vampires the basis of his next project upon returning home.

 Even though Grau's inspiration for the subject matter came from personal experience, he was set on pulling the actual content of the film from the most popular vampire tale of the day: Bram Stoker’s 1897 novel Dracula.
 He partnered with fellow producer Enrico Dieckmann to form Prana Film in 1921 and hired Henrik Galeen to write the script and F.W.
 Murnau to direct.
 The only obstacle standing in the way of the production was the fact that they didn’t have permission to make it.

 Dracula's Irish author had been dead for nearly a decade at this point, and his material was already in the public domain in the U.S. due to a copyright error (although this wouldn’t be discovered until later).
-But in Germany, where the book wouldn't become public property until 50 years after the writer's death, his widow Florence Balcombe Stoker held ownership of his work.
+But in Germany, where the book wouldn't become public property until 50 years after the writer's death, Florence Balcombe Stoker—the author's widow—held ownership of his work.
 The filmmakers were either unable or unwilling to get her to sign off on the project, so to make the movie they would either need to leave the country or wait until the 1960s.

 Both stories start with a man signing away a house in his hometown to a man later revealed to be a vampire and end with that vampire preying on the man's wife.
 Even the word nosferatu, an Eastern European term for the undead, was lifted from the pages of Stoker's novel.